-Prerequisites: State, BIO 168
+Prerequisite: State, Take: BIO 168

-This course provides a continuation of the comprehensive study of the Basic Anat & Physiologyof the human body.
+This course provides a continuation of the comprehensive study of the anatomy and physiology of the human body.
 Topics include the endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems as well as metabolism, nutrition, acid-base balance, and fluid and electrolyte balance.
-Upon completion, students should be able to demonstrate an in-depth understanding of principles of Basic Anat & Physiologyand their interrelationships.
+Upon completion, students should be able to demonstrate an indepth understanding of principles of anatomy and physiology and their interrelationships.
 This course has been approved for transfer under the CAA as a premajor and/or elective course requirement.

-BIO 250 Genetics
+BIO 250 Genetics 3 3 0 0 4

-Prerequisites: State, BIO 112
+Prerequisite: State, Take: BIO 112